-To illustrate the explicit AS-PATH feature, we consider the AS-graph topology in Figure 6, and assume that we would like to send traffic from AS1 to AS5, i.e. to the IP prefix 0.0.0.48 along AS-PATH AS1-AS2-AS3-AS5, represented as (1 2 3 5).
+To illustrate the explicit AS-PATH feature, we consider the AS-graph topology in Figure 8, and assume that we would like to send traffic from AS1 to AS5, i.e. to the IP prefix 0.0.0.48 along AS-PATH AS1-AS2-AS3-AS5, represented as (1 2 3 5).
 The AS-PATHs available are AS1-AS2-AS5, AS1-AS2-AS4-AS3-AS5, AS1-AS2-AS3-AS5.
 The explicit path (1 2 3 5) is chosen at router 1; the suffix AS-PATH is (2 3 5) whose hash is placed in the e-PathID field in the outgoing IP packet.
-The next-hop is an entry router in AS2.
-An exact match of prefix and e-PathID results in the packet being forwarded to the AS3.
+The next-hop is an entry router in AS2, and the packet is forwarded to the exit router from AS2 to reach AS3.
+Observe that since this AS-PATH (at Router 1 in AS 2) is learned from IBGP, the e-PathID is left unchanged at the entry ASBR (i.e., at Router 1 in AS2).
 The e-PathID will be swapped only at the exit ASBR (i.e. Router 2 in AS2).
+At this exit router, the exact match of the prefix and e-PathID results in a next hop in AS3.
 A similar sequence of events occurs in AS3 involving entry ASBR (router 1) and exit ASBR (router 3) before the packet is forwarded to AS5.
 The outgoing e-PathID from AS3 will be set to 0 because AS5 is the destination AS.

-In spite of these apparent reductions in upgrade complexity, BGP's path-vector nature poses a more important problem.
+In spite of these apparent reductions in upgrade complexity,

+BGP's path-vector nature poses a more important problem.
 Specifically, a new AS-PATH is unknown to an upstream AS unless the intervening AS explicitly advertises it (after internal synchronization).
 In other words, even if ISPs were interested in AS-PATH multiplicity, increased control traffic is necessary to advertise the existence of multiple AS-PATHs to neighbor AS'es.
 Recall that such excess control traffic was not required in link-state algorithms (we merely piggybacked LSAs with minimal information).
 On the other hand, the path-vector nature of BGP-4 also implies that no path computation is necessary once the multiple AS-PATHs have been received and filtered for acceptance.